 Cottesloe Beach, 22-23 °C, Western Australia

 The waters here are best at the beginning of March when they peak around temperatures of 22 to 23 degrees Celcius.
-While this isn’t nearly as warm as the waters near Cairns or in Queensland, it still pretty desirable water temperatures!
+While this isn’t nearly as warm as the waters near Cairns or in Queensland, it still has pretty desirable water temperatures!

 Scarborough Beach, 24 °C, Western Australia

 Scarborough Beach is popular among surfers and swimmers alike for its beautiful water conditions.
 Moreover, this white sanded beach is simply stark to see in person.

 When it comes to Scarborough Beach’s water temperature, once again, around the beginning of March, the water peaks upwards of 24 degrees Celcius.

 These beaches have some of the warmest waters for a perfect day at the beach.
 The contrast between the winter and summer months helps to showcase the peak times to visit these beaches.